gitsuren/git-workshop/README.md

 to build and start a docker container that serves the presentation.

-Go to <code>localhost:8000</code> in your local browser to view the presentation.
+Go to <code>localhost:8000</code> in your local browser to view the presentation and enjoy!.